vuejs/eslint-plugin-vue/docs/rules/script-setup-uses-vars.md

 ## :mute: When Not To Use It

+You can disable this rule in any of the following cases:

+- You are using `vue-eslint-parser` v9.0.0 or later.
-If you are not using `<script setup>` or if you do not use the `no-unused-vars` rule then you can disable this rule.
+- You are not using `<script setup>`.
+- You do not use the `no-unused-vars` rule.

 ## :couple: Related Rules